Passenger Service to Keokuk

 The Mark Twain Zephyr equipment did not serve the line through Keokuk continuously.
 At times it was reassigned to temporary service elsewhere on the Burlington system, its schedule presumably covered by conventional equipment.
 From 1957-1963 the Mark Twain Zephyr equipment returned to the Burlington-St. Louis route, but evidently under another name.
 After this assignment the train was retired and sold for display.
 It still exists, stored in derelict condition in Madison, Illinois and for sale to anyone who can meet the owner's price and arrange for its transportation to another location.

 After the first four Zephyrs the Burlington Route ordered additional Zephyr equipment.
 The new trains were not articulated in each case, so that additional cars could be added when required.
 The first locomotives for these trains had the same "shovel-nose" styling as the earlier ones, but were self-contained units.
 When newer diesel units replaced them, these locomotives were assigned to regular passenger, mail and express service.
 In the photo above, unit 9908 (called the Silver Charger) has stopped at Keokuk on its St. Louis-Burlington run with CB&Q train 43 on June 15, 1954.
-The unit is preserved at the Museum of Transportation in Kirkwood, Missouri..
+The unit is preserved at the National Museum of Transportation in Kirkwood, Missouri..

 A September 1959 Burlington Route schedule shows two trains each way through Keokuk, including the Zephyr Rocket (see next column).
 After 1963 only the latter served Keokuk, augmented by local bus service.